mnaamani/otrtalk/README.md

 In this mode otrtalk will only establish an secure chat session with a peer who's public key fingperprint matches the one we have on file in the fingerprints store.

-**Secure Chat Session**
-Type a message at the otrtalk: prompt
+When a connection is established typing messages at the prompt followed by enter will send he message.

-    otrtalk: type a message here and press enter to send it.

-You can also issues commands..
+Commands are issued with a forward slash:

      otrtalk: /help

 available commands:

     /info   - session information
     /auth   - start or respond to in session SMP authentication /clear  - clear the messages on the screen

-    /exit   - exit the chat
+To end the chat press ctrl-D